Need Help? Give us a call.

-Here are a few common mistakes that can mess up a reconciliation in QuickBooks Online (and result in you getting a similar alert): changing the date of a transaction, deleting or voiding a previously reconciled transaction (like a check or a bill), or changing the source account of a previously reconciled transaction.
+Here are a few common mistakes that can mess up reconciliation in QuickBooks Online (and result in you getting a similar alert): changing the date of a transaction, deleting or voiding a previously reconciled transaction (like a check or a bill), or changing the source account of a previously reconciled transaction.
 These are all things you will want to refrain from doing.

-If you think you need to delete something, you should always check with your accountant first.
+If you think you need to delete something, you should always check with your business accountant first.
 Deleting something can cause discrepancies between the ending balance from your last reconciliation or it can un-reconcile a transaction that was already reconciled.
 Obviously, you wouldn’t want to do either of these.